 The trick here is to simply explore all the options you can think of.
 And while working with nothing more than paper and pencils here, we simply have nothing to lose.
 Even at this stage, we haven’t spent a penny and it has cost us nothing but time.
 Get the whole family involved.
 The more ideas you can create now, the better suited to your needs your final kitchen will be for you.

 Adding accessories to your plan is more an exercise in labelling.
-This is because of the sheer number of different accessories available and the lack of standards drawn up to enable universal understanding when drawn.
+This is because of the sheer number of different accessories available.
+And the lack of standards drawn up to enable universal understanding when they are drawn in.

-The flyover shelf has not had any dimensions included to the plan and this is because it will need to be specially fitted between the wall units.
-To ensure a good tight fit, it is best to oversize the shelf so the fitter can trim it to its finished size.
-This will allow for any discrepancies should the wall units not be fitted exactly as per plan or to take up any curves in the wall behind it.
+The flyover shelf has not had any dimensions included to the plan.
+This is because it will need to be specially fitted between the wall units.
+To ensure a good tight fit.
+It is best to oversize the shelf so the fitter can trim it to its finished size.
+This will allow for any discrepancies should the wall units not be fitted exactly as per plan.
+Or to take up any curves in the wall behind it.

 The scaling of the drawing will tell us roughly what size it should be.
 Oversized, it works out at 1200 x 300mm.

-And… only if you’re lucky mind… whenever you purchase a kitchen direct from a manufacturer, this is just about all you will get for your money… at least before final delivery it is.
+And… only if you’re lucky mind… Whenever you purchase a kitchen direct from a manufacturer.
+This is just about all you will get for your money… At least before you take final delivery it is.